Generic selectors

 A deep and comprehensive knowledge of the Bible is not required to participate in Sabbath conversations.
 Simply asking a question about a scripture or retelling one of the stories in the Bible with a personal view can be wonderfully engaging.
 Be prepared to share God’s Word with others on the Sabbath when the opportunity arises.
 Those who do not gather with a fellowship group can call and talk to brethren in similar circumstances.
 Be wise as well.
 Speculative topics may need to be avoided among larger groups or with those who are “unskilled[23] in the Word of God.

 James had a lot to say about our words, most of it not pleasant[24].
 Remember, we are judged by every word that we speak[25].
-However, it is equally important that we speak all things in agape love[26] and are “prepared to give an answer to anyone who asks you the reason for the hope that is in you” (1 Peter 3:35).
+However, it is equally important that we speak all things in agape love[26] and are “be ready to give a defense to everyone who asks you a reason for the hope that is in you” (1 Peter 3:15).

 CHAPTER 3